 In the News

-WHAM-TV features an art exhibit by Jake Adams, visiting lecturer in the School of Interactive Games and Media.
+WROC-TV features Jake Adams, lecturer in RIT’s School of Interactive Games and Media, and his digital holographic comics, or holocomics.